Samsung heir arrested in corruption scandal

 The prosecutors first sought to arrest Lee in January, but a judge turned down that request, citing a lack of evidence.
 At the time, the prosecutors vowed to "steadily" pursue their investigation of the Samsung heir.

-The case is part of a far-reaching scandal that has driven hundreds of thousands of South Korean protesters to the streets and prompted lawmakers to vote to impeach President Park.
+The case is part of a far-reaching scandal that has driven hundreds of thousands of South Korean protesters to the streets and prompted lawmakers to vote to impeach the president.
 Other top South Korean companies are also under investigation.

 Samsung's links to the corruption investigation have done further damage to the company's image after the humiliating fiasco over its fire-prone Galaxy Note 7 smartphone last year.